 How to send money to Nicaragua

-1. Check the NIO exchange rate against the currency you want to send
+1. Check the NIO rate against your own currency

-2. Go with the optimal option by comparing all the available money transfer providers.
+2. Find the optimal deal by comparing all the available companies.

-Our comparison engine lists many services able to send money to Nicaragua, such as TransferWise, Western Union, MoneyGram, Xendpay, Azimo.
-You can save a lot of money by comparing all your options and go with the most competitive one for your transfer.
+Monito's comparison engine lists 11 companies offering money transfer services to Nicaragua, such as TransferWise, Western Union, MoneyGram, Xendpay, WorldRemit.
+Save money by comparing all your options and go with the most competitive one for your upcoming transfer.

-Which criteria is the most important for you?
-Price, speed, number of positive evaluations?
-Balance the different criteria before deciding which provider to use.
+What is the most important for you?
+Total cost, speed of the transaction, number of positive evaluations?
+Examine the different criteria before selecting the provider.

-In addition, you may want to have a look at the options to pay for the transfer and receive the money.
-You often have the option to pay by wiring the money from your bank account or by debit or credit cards.
-On the other side of the transfer, select the right option, whether you need the money to be sent directly to the recipient's bank account or received in cash (from an agent location).
+In addition, it is important to have a look at the options to pay for the transfer and receive the money.
+Most of the time you'll have money transfer providers allowing you to send the money from your bank account, other providers will also allow you to pay with your cards.
+On the recipient's side in Nicaragua, you often have to decide if you want the amount in NIO to be deposited on a local bank account or received in cash (from an agent location).

-4. Sign up and start your transfer with the service you selected
+4. Sign up and get started wih your money transfer with the service of your choice

 More than 20% of all Nicaraguans (almost 1,2 million people) are living outside Nicaragua.
 Many of them are living in Costa Rica and other Central American countries, with large communities also present in the United States and in Spain.